cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

         </body>
     </html>

 In this view file, we output some simple HTML and then iterate the value of the users that we retrieved in the controller before.
-Point your browser to `APP_NAME.dionepaas.com/hello.php` to see the result.
+Point your browser to `APP_NAME.kilatiron.net/hello.php` to see the result.

 ##7.
 Review the Deployment

 After this, add the files to git and commit them and push/deploy the changes out to both environments.
 From there you can review the testing and production deployments to ensure that they're working as well.

-With that, you should be up and running, ready to create your next, amazing, PHP web application, using Kohana and exoscale.
-If you have any issues, feel free to email [support@exoscale.ch](mailto:support@exoscale.ch).
+With that, you should be up and running, ready to create your next, amazing, PHP web application, using Kohana and CloudKilat.
+If you have any issues, feel free to email [support@cloudkilat.com](mailto:support@cloudkilat.com).